ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should d ie to-night,
+My friends would look upon my quiet face.
+Before they laid It in its resting place,
-death had I oft H almost fair;
+And deem that death had I oft H almost fair;
 And, laying snow-whlto flowers against my
 hair,
 Would smooth It down In tearful tenderness,